 - Boa constrictors are non-venomous.
 They constrict their prey to kill it.

 - It takes a boa constrictor 4-6 days to fully digest a meal.

-- Boa constrictors have good vision and can see into the ultraviolet.
-They can also detect vibrations on the ground and through the air through their jaw bones.
+- Boa constrictors have good vision and can see into the ultraviolet light spectrum.
+They can also detect vibrations on the ground and through the air using their jaw bones.